Aristana

 Call for papers

-We thank in advance all scholars who wish to contribute to this endeavor.
+We thank in advance all scholars who would like to propose a contribution.

 IMPORTANT DATES